This post was sponsored by Silhouette America. The opinions are completely my own based on my experience.

 Stencils aren’t only great for pretty spreads though, it’s a huge time saver as well!
 If you create the same layouts every week but dread counting the number of dots it takes to create your boxes or want perfect circles or boxes that are evenly spaced creating your own custom stencils will definitely come in handy!

-Today, I am going to show you how simple and easy it is to make pretty stencils for your bullet journal so you can have beautiful monthly, weekly and daily spreads, with your Silhouette Cameo or Portrait.Learn how to make pretty stencils for your bullet journal so you can have beautiful monthly,… Click To Tweet
+Today, I am going to show you how simple and easy it is to make pretty stencils for your bullet journal so you can have beautiful monthly, weekly and daily spreads, with your Silhouette Cameo or Portrait.Learn how to make pretty stencils for your bullet journal so you can have beautiful monthly, weekly and daily spreads, with your Silhouette Cameo or Portrait!
+Click To Tweet

 …Let’s get started!